Corporate governance and directors' duties: Country Q&A tool

 Resource type: Article

-Argentina, Australia, Austria, China, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Singapore, Switzerland, Turkey, USA, United Kingdom
+Argentina, Australia, Austria, Canada, China, Germany, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Turkey, USA, United Kingdom

-Austria, China, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Singapore, Switzerland, Turkey, USA, United Kingdom
+Austria, Canada, China, Germany, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Turkey, USA, United Kingdom

 Step 1: Check the boxes to select the questions and the jurisdictions for comparison.

 Step 3: Scroll down to view answers and check law stated dates for each jurisdiction.

 Please note this project is currently being updated so the Q&A tool will not include all available jurisdictions in this subject area.

 What are the main recent corporate governance trends and reform proposals in your jurisdiction?

 What are the main forms of corporate entity used in your jurisdiction?

 Outline the main corporate governance legislation and authorities that enforce it.
 How influential are institutional investors and other shareholder groups in monitoring and enforcing good corporate governance?
 List any such groups with significant influence in this area.